Welcome to Haverford!

 If you have not been pre-approved to arrive early, please arrive on the 26th.
 NOTE: Regardless of arrival date, all First-Year students are required to go through Non-Academic Registration on Wednesday, August 26.
 We suggest printing out Haverford’s campus map and bringing it with you when you arrive: www.haverford.edu/visiting/Haverford-College-Campus-Map.pdf

 If you have any questions, ask Dean Martinez at firstname.lastname@example.org

 - Accommodations for Disabilities: June 15

 Haverford College is committed to ensuring that all students are afforded equal access to all college programs, activities and services.
-If you think you may need academic or non-academic accommodations at Haverford because of a physical, learning, psychological or medical disability, please contact Gabriela Moats, Coordinator of Accommodations, Office of Disabilities Services (ODS) at firstname.lastname@example.org.
-Please contact her by June 15th with appropriate documentation of your disability.
-For more information, please review the ODS First-Year Statement and disability documentation guidelines.
+If you think you may need academic, housing or dining accommodations at Haverford because of a physical, learning, psychological or medical disability/condition, please submit accommodation requests by June 15th.
+Please see our instructions for requesting accommodations.
+Additional information about disability resources at Haverford can be found on the Office of Disabilities Services (ODS) website, or by contacting ODS at email@example.com.

 - Placements: August 8

 When choosing your courses for the first semester, you will need information about the level at which you should enter a particular field of study.
 This process is known as “Placement.”
 In areas where you are particularly well prepared, you may be placed into intermediate rather than beginning level courses.
 Where no placement exam is given, an interview with the department chair can determine your status.